novomancy/film3/README.md

 - Hyperallergic ( https://hyperallergic.com/ )
 - We-Make-Money-Not-Art (http://www.we-make-money-not-art.com/ )

 Note that &#39;keep up with&#39; does not mean you have to read every post on each site, simply that you check them regularly and pay attention to what you find interesting.
-Please share the good stuff in our Canvas discussion!
+Please share the good stuff in our Slack/Discord discussion!

 **Writing Style**

 Everything you produce in this course will be created as though it is targeted at the general public, whether anyone outside the course ever sees it or not.
 That means it is more important that you write for style, rigor, and persuasion than that you get every character of a particular citation style correct.
 The applicable norms are those of public humanities; unfortunately, those norms are not as well defined as more traditional academic writing.
 My biggest tip is that you remember that all writing, even a class assignment, is storytelling.
-Create a clear narrative, use concrete examples, construct an argument, and own your perspective–if you do these things, then you will be on the right path.
+Create a clear narrative, use concrete examples, construct an argument, add own your perspective–if you do these things, then you will be on the right path.
 I encourage you to ask questions about how to improve your ability to work with this style of writing and media production throughout the term, but a few resources for learning more include:

 - [http://www.kellyjbaker.com/writing-for-a-public-audience/](http://www.kellyjbaker.com/writing-for-a-public-audience/)
 This blog post describes some of the common mistakes people make when moving from academic to public writing.